-Note: A project or program from a previous release of WinLC must be updated to a WinLC V4 project.
+Note: A project or program from a release of WinLC V3 or earlier must be updated to a WinLC V4 project.
 Use STEP 7 to create a new project and to create a new configuration for the WinLC V4 controller and any submodules.

-You cannot archive or restore a file when the controller is in RUN or RUN-P mode or shut down.
+You can only archive or restore a control program when the controller is in STOP mode.
+You cannot archive or restore a control program when the controller is in RUN mode or is shut down.